Equal power and influence for women and men – that's what Sweden is aiming for.

 POWER AND INFLUENCE

-Sweden's government has declared itself a feminist government, and the country has a law against gender discrimination.
+Sweden has long been a strong promoter of gender equality, and the country has a law against gender discrimination.
 But board rooms remain male-dominated.
 Let's take a closer look.

 The Swedish approach